kitlang/kitlang.github.io/examples.md

 --------

 Generics are parameterized functions, types or traits.
 In other words, they're function, type or trait "templates", which won't be complete until they're filled in with specific parameter types.

+Generic type parameters are always **invariant**, meaning that types that can be implicitly converted between each other in some contexts *cannot* be used interchangeably as type parameters.
+For example, this means even though `Int` and `Float` can sometimes be used interchangeably (implicitly converted from one to the other), a `List[Int]` and a `List[Float]` are *not* the same type and will not unify in any context.

 ### Generic functions